FerFuentes/AndroidCI/README.md

 ## Setup GitHub Actions

-### 1. Add github folder
+### Add github folder

-First need to add a .github inside of root folder, example: AndroidCI/.github/<filename>.yml in this case the android.yml file on this proyect AndroidCI
+First we need to add a .github folder inside of root proyect (AndroidCI/.github), then create a .yml file (android.yml) you can use with any name to make a references of the action do you want to implement

 ```bash